 The Plaintiffs are: the Pacific Coast Horseshoeing School, a California corporation; Bob Smith, the owner of PCHS; and Esteban Narez, a would-be student of PCHS.

-The Defendants are: Dean Grafilo, the California Director of Consumer Affairs; and Michael Marion, Chief of the Bureau for Private Postsecondary Education.
+The Defendants are: Kimberly Kirchmeyer, the California Director of Consumer Affairs; and Michael Marion, Chief of the Bureau for Private Postsecondary Education.
 Both Defendants are responsible for enforcing the challenged law and are sued in their official capacities only.

 The litigation team consists of IJ Attorney Keith Diggs and IJ Senior Attorney Paul Avelar.
 Brad Benbrook (Benbrook Law Group, Sacramento) has teamed up with IJ to serve as local counsel.